Mesoamerica: Astronomy

 Mesoamerican astronomy included a broad understanding of the cycles of planets and other celestial bodies.
 Special importance was given to the sun, moon, and Venus as the morning and evening star.

 Observatories were built at some sites, including the round observatory at Ceibal and the "Observatorio" at Xochicalco.
 Often, the architectural organization of Mesoamerican sites was based on precise calculations derived from astronomical observations.
 Well-known examples of these include the El Castillo pyramid at Chichen Itza and the Observatorio at Xochicalco.
-A unique and common architectural complex found among many Mesoamerican sites are E-Groups, which are aligned so as to serve as astronomical observatories.
+A unique and common architectural complex found among many Mesoamerican sites is the E-Group; these are aligned to serve as astronomical observatories.
 The name of this complex is based on Uaxactun's "Group E", the first known observatory in the Maya area.
 Perhaps the earliest observatory documented in Mesoamerica is that of the Monte Alto culture.
 This complex consisted of three plain stelae and a temple oriented with respect to the Pleiades.